Maritime industries of Taiwan: Shipbuilding

+Boat building

+Karmin International has supplied boats to the Taiwanese Navy and Coast Guard, as well as export customers, including the Republic of the Marshall Islands, Palau, Nauru, and Tuvalu.

+A number of Taiwanese companies are engaged in the development of uncrewed surface vehicles.
+Taiwanese uncrewed surface vehicle manufacturers include NCSIST, Thunder Tiger, CSBC Corporation Taiwan, Carbon-based Technology, Lungteh Shipbuilding, and Corum International.

 Yacht building

 One third of new yachts sold in the US between 1977 and 1981 were made in Taiwan.
 In 1987 Taiwan exported 1,755 vessels worth US$190.8 million to the US.
 During this era more than 100 shipyards and boatbuilders in Taiwan built craft for the export market.
 Between 1986 and 1992 the New Taiwan Dollar appreciated 58% against the US Dollar which made Taiwanese built yachts significantly less competitive in the US market.
 By 1994 dozens of yacht and boat builders had gone out of business or been acquired by competitors.
-Sales recovered but fell again after the 2008 Recession before strengthening again.
+Sales recovered but fell again after the Great Recession before strengthening again.

 In 2017 Taiwan exported one hundred and sixty two yachts.
 In 2018 Taiwan was the fourth largest yacht building nation by feet of yacht built after Italy, The Netherlands and Turkey.
 Major yacht and boat builders include Horizon Yachts, Ocean Alexander, Johnson Yachts, Jade Yachts, and Ta Shing Yacht Building.
 Taiwan remained fourth in the world through 2021.